 You can get tested several different ways, each with its own advantages and drawbacks.
 Talk to your doctor about the best options for you.
 If you have a colonoscopy, your doctor can remove any polyps before they turn cancerous.

-Screening for type 2 diabetes should start at age 45, and once every 3 years after that.
-You may need more frequent testing if your results are not normal, or if you’re overweight or have pre-diabetes or family history of the disease.
+Screening for type 2 diabetes should start at least by age 45, and once every 3 years after that.
+You may need more frequent testing if your results are not normal, or if you’re overweight or have prediabetes or family history of the disease.
+If you are overweight and have any other risk factors for diabetes, you should be screened no matter how old you are.
 Your doctor may recommend one of these tests:

 Your bones can get more fragile with age.
 Your doctor may recommend a bone density test of your hip and spine called a DXA scan for people with higher chances of fractures.
 They include: